Good. You're here.

 I know this place.
 I've lived there.

 I'm Matthew Carey.
-I'm a musician — thirty years as a musical director and conductor, most recently on a touring production of Pretty Woman.
+I'm a 30 year veteran of the music and theatre businesses — currently Associate Musical Director on the Australian tour of Pretty Woman.
 I know the mechanics of professional theatre from the inside.
 I know exactly what a polished, finished show looks and sounds and feels like.
 And for a long time, that knowledge was the thing that kept me from starting my own.

 Then I decided to do the scariest thing I could think of.
 I'm writing a musical about Salvador Dalí.
 Not because I know how it ends.
 Because I needed to find out what happens when I stop playing someone else's show and write my own.

 It is, objectively, a ridiculous undertaking.
 I'm doing it anyway, in public, one session at a time.
-My newsletter, The Studio Window, is the dispatch I send from inside the process — not the highlights, the actual thing.
-The false starts, the discoveries, the mornings where the ideas arrive and the mornings where they don't.
+My newsletter, The Studio Window, is the dispatch I send twice weekly from inside the process — not the highlights, the actual thing.
+The false starts, the discoveries, the days where the ideas arrive and the days where they don't.

 If you're a working creative with something you've been meaning to make — I've been thinking about you.
 Not because I have your answers.
-Because I was you, and I started anyway, and I've been taking notes ever since.
+Because despite the fear and uncertainty, I've started anyway.
+And I'm taking notes.

 The light's on in the studio.
-Come and look in.
+Stop by and look in.

 — Matthew